adarsha-7/tmt-extension/README.md

 ## Build Project

+The project's backend is deployed on cloud and also contains it's local implementation.

+- Cloud deployment

+To run unzip from the release and open the manifest.json from mozilla firefox

+- Local deployment

+- Unzip the release folder
+- Run the following command:
+- cd backend
+- npm install
+- node server.js

+#Test

 - Follow the instructions :
 - cd backend
 - npm install
 - node server.js